Fresno Church helping feed thousands during pandemic

 FRESNO, Calif.
-(KGPE) — A Fresno church is helping to feed thousands during the coronavirus pandemic.
+(KSEE) — A Fresno church is helping to feed thousands during the coronavirus pandemic.

 On Saturday morning, Cornerstone church held its second COVID-19 emergency food distribution.
 This time it was held at the Fresno Fairgrounds, last week it was downtown.